Somerset’s haunted locations: 15 of the scariest places to visit

 Originally built in 1760, the Arnos Manor in Bristol has more than its fair share of scary goings-on.
 First built as a private home for business merchant William Reeve in 1760, it then became a girl’s school which was run by nuns and it’s the ghost of one of these nuns that is said to haunt the hotel today.

 Local legend says that a nun committed suicide because she fell pregnant and to hide the scandal the other nuns bricked up her body behind a wall in the hotel.

 During the Second World War, the hotel was bombed and workmen rebuilding the damaged area uncovered a female skeleton and reburied the bones to avoid further delay.
-Since then ghostly activity has been prevalent throughout the hotel with witnesses spotting a ghostly brown figure.
+Since then ghostly activity has been prevalent throughout the hotel with witnesses spotting a ghostly figure.
 Some have even heard a female voice calling their name and have felt a figure pinning them down while they slept.